shimaore/tough-rate/middleware/emergency.coffee.md

 Then, see whether the destination number is an emergency number, and process it.

+* doc.rule.emergency (boolean) true if the rule is a route for an emergency number.
+See doc.location and doc.emergency for more information.

       if not @res.rule.emergency
         debug 'Emergency middleware: not an emergency rule.' return

       emergency_key = null

-* hdr:X-CCNQ3-Routing Emergency Reference.
+* hdr.X-CCNQ3-Routing Emergency Reference.
 (Obsolete CCNQ3 header.)
 Key into doc.emergency.
-* hdr:X-CCNQ3-Location Emergency location, gets translation into an Emergency Reference (doc.emergency) via doc.location records.
+* hdr.X-CCNQ3-Location Emergency location, gets translation into an Emergency Reference (doc.emergency) via doc.location records.
 * doc.location Translation of Emergency Locations into Emergency References
 * doc.location._id `location:<location-reference>`
 * doc.location.routing_data (string) Emergency Reference for this location.
 Concatenated with the emergency called number to form the key into doc.emergency.